Daniel Ridgway Knight: Biography

 Knight was a pupil at the École des Beaux-Arts, Paris, under Gleyre, and later worked in the private studio of Meissonier.
 After 1872 he lived in France, having a house and studio at Poissy on the Seine.

 He painted peasant women out of doors with great popular success.
 He earned his first major distinction in France at the Paris Salon in 1882 with his large oil on canvas Un Deuil.
 He would go on to be awarded the silver medal and Cross of the Legion of Honor, Exposition Universelle, Paris, 1889, and was made a Knight of the Royal Order of St. Michael of Bavaria, Munich, 1893, and receiving the gold medal of honor from the Pennsylvania Academy of the Fine Arts, Philadelphia, 1893.

+Knight was also an Olympic sailor.
+He competed in the 3 to 10 ton sailing event at the 1900 Summer Olympics in his boat the Sans-Gene, where he did not finish the first race.

-He died in Paris.
+He died in Neuilly-sur-Seine, Paris.
 His son, Louis Aston Knight (1873–1948), was also known as a landscape painter.

 The catalogue raisonné research on Daniel Ridgway Knight's life and work is being conducted by Rehs Galleries, Inc., New York City.